What's the date 62 days from today?

 0

-62 days from today is 18 Jul 2024, a Thursday.
-Calculating over the equivalent days of a month means multiple weeks, multiple weekends and officially crossing into June from the middle of May.
-Since today is Friday, well need to account for the weekend if you care about work days.
-If not, the calculation will remain the same.
+62 days from today is 20 Apr 2025, a Sunday.
+Calculating over the equivalent days of a month means multiple weeks, multiple weekends and officially crossing into March from the middle of February.
+Since today is Monday, we'll need to account for a full week before hitting weekend days.
 Key difference with adding days that span a full month is that shorter calculations might only require counting days and possibly adjusting for a single weekend.
-Adding 62 days across May requires us to account for multiple weekends, work schedules, and the specific nuances of being in the middle of May jumping to June.
+Adding 62 days across February requires us to account for multiple weekends, work schedules, and the specific nuances of being in the middle of February jumping to March.

 How we calculated 62 days from today